 The Power of Patterns

-My friend and the lead guitar player for The Southbound Suspects, , put himself through law at the by singing and playing his guitar in bars around Gainesville.
+My friend and the lead guitar player for The Southbound Suspects, , put himself through law school at the by singing and playing his guitar in bars around Gainesville.
 Years later Phil still wows audiences by performing his prodigious repertoire of songs.

 People are amazed at all the tunes Phil knows and call him a human jukebox.
 After they request an obscure Crosby, Stills & Nash title, maybe, or something by Phil Ochs, they ask Phil how he’s memorized so many songs.
 But as Phil told me, he memorizes the lyrics, not the .
 Phil knows what notes to play because he recognizes the patterns the songs follow.